 Overseer Joseph L. Ingram and his wife, Senior Pastor Emogene M. Ingram, serve Restoration Christian Fellowship Church full-time.
-They are the parents of two children and grandparents of nine, and great grandparents of two.
+They are the parents of two children and grandparents of nine, and great grandparents of four.

 Prior to him serving in the United States Army from 1963 to 1965, he earned a Bachelor of Arts Degree from Wilberforce University, Wilberforce, Ohio and did additional studies at Glassboro State College, now known as Rowan University, Glassboro, New Jersey.
 He worked as an elementary school teacher for the Deptford Board of Education, Deptford, New Jersey from 1966 until his retirement in 1996.